SriramS32/Transfer-Learning/README.md

 # Transfer-Learning

 Hi!
+## Background
-**Background:** I just started this project a couple of months ago.
-Based on hearing Deepmind's Demis Hassabis talk about the ability to transfer learning, I wanted to create infrastructure for a network to transfer learning between tasks.
+I just started this project a couple of months ago.
+Based on Deepmind's Demis Hassabis' talk about the ability to transfer learning, I wanted to create infrastructure for a network to transfer learning between tasks.
 Biologically, I thought that transfer learning involves the activation of similar neurons and pathways (or hidden nodes, computationally speaking).

-**Repository** contains
+## Repository
+**contains**
 - mlpV5.py is main MLP code with transfer learning
 - mlpPreTrain.py is MLP code that uses a Deep Belief Network in between transfer learning
 - logistic_sgd.py for use by main MLP code & connects last hidden layer to output layer